-Ta Xua is a great place in itself to visit.
+Ta Xua is in itself a great place to visit, so much so that it features on our popular 7 day Dinosaur Loop and 9 day Cloud Hunter motorcycle tours.
 It can also very easily be added in to a loop that includes Mu Cang Chai.
 The issue here is how confident a driver you are and what bike you are driving.
 This is because there are two routes to take.

 The Difficult Route

 The first will take you to Tram Tau and then on to Nghia Lo.
 This is a very difficult route that is prone to landslides and is very hard to pass in wet weather.
 You will need to have a bike with good clearance and some good driving skills yourself (big balls will help, too).
 Something like an XR150 or more powerful is the kind of thing.
 The road is currently under construction in parts, which make it very slippery in the wet (this is more on the Tram Tau side of the hill) but it is likely to be finished soon [this comment is June 22] and you’ll see a lot more traffic on this route due to it.

 One great thing is that you will go past the Tram Tau Hot Springs where you can bathe and stay overnight if you wish.
 The road from here to Nghia Lo is a very easy and scenic drive.

 Via Son La

 The second will take you towards Son La and then up to the hot springs in Ngoc Chien.
 There is a great homestay here called Ngoc Chien Pearl, which has great bungalows, good food and a great view over the valley.
 The road then takes you back on to the QL32 just after Tu Le and the paragliding site.
 Note that the map marks the quieter route and not that along the AH13 as it is much nicer, but more difficult, to follow.
 Any bike can make this trip; it is just a little difficult to follow due to it being smaller.